 January 2018: granted Listed Building Consent application for station capacity improvements

-March 2018: select a preferred partner to help us bring forward development around the station
+March 2018: selected Native Land as our preferred partner to help us bring forward development around the station

 2018: station capacity upgrade works carried out and Piccadilly line escalators replaced.
 Planning application for development elements around the station submitted